15 advantages of setting up a limited company

 As a brand new enterprise without an established track record, lenders may view the company as a relatively high-risk investment compared to more mature businesses.

-This makes it difficult to obtain loans or credit, especially in the early days.
+This can make it difficult to obtain loans or credit, especially in the early days.

 However, there are some advantages to securing financing as a limited company rather than as a sole trader.